cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/gui-install.md

 This installation method uses a bootstrap node to administer the DC/OS installation across your cluster.
 The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DC/OS installation.

+The DC/OS installation creates these folders:

+*   `/opt/mesosphere`
+    :   Contains all the DC/OS binaries, libraries, cluster configuration.
+Do not modify.

+*   `/etc/systemd/system/dcos.target.wants`
+    :   Contains the systemd services which start the things that make up systemd.
+They must live outside of `/opt/mesosphere` because of systemd constraints.

+*   Various units prefixed with `dcos` in `/etc/systemd/system` :   Copies of the units in `/etc/systemd/system/dcos.target.wants`.
+They must be at the top folder as well as inside `dcos.target.wants`.

 # Install DC/OS